k-dinesh-27k/Rag-project/README.md

 ## RAG:(Rag.py)

-Task: To implement RAG system to the given book named cryptography
+Task: To implement RAG system to the given book named "Cryptography and networking principles"

 Steps: